Retention of Legal Documents

-- Know your program completion date on your I-20 and follow the appropriate procedures for timely extensions (due to program change, etc.) by getting in contact with the PDSO or DSO at least two months prior to the I-20 expiration date
+- Know your program completion date on your I-20 and follow the appropriate procedures for timely extensions (due to program change, etc.) by getting in contact with the PDSO or a DSO at least two months prior to the I-20 expiration date.

 - Carry a full-time course load (at least 12 credits each semester).
-You must obtain permission from the PDSO or DSO if you need to drop below full-time status.
-In order to obtain permission, you must contact the PDSO or DSO no later than thirty days beyond the start of the semester
+You must obtain permission from the PDSO or a DSO if you need to drop below full-time status.
+In order to obtain permission, you must contact the PDSO or a DSO no later than thirty days beyond the start of the semester.

-- Notify the PDSO (Dean of Admission) or DSO (Registrar) if you must leave school for any reason
+- Notify the PDSO or a DSO if you must leave school for any reason.

 - Depart from the U.S. in a timely manner, and remember that in order to maintain proper visa status you have no more than five months in order to begin your studies at another institution in the U.S.

 - SEVIS - Student and Exchange Visitor Information System – this is an internet-based system that collects, maintains, and tracks information on international students on F-1 visa status.
 Your I-20 form is generated by this system.
 BCC’s Office of Admission is required to report to SEVIS on all student activity.

 - DHS - Department of Homeland Security, which oversees SEVIS